wangdeze18/Multilingual-Adapter-for-SE/README.md

-The dataset we use are futher filtered by [CodeXGLUE](https://github.com/microsoft/CodeXGLUE).
+The dataset we use are futher cleaned by [CodeXGLUE](https://github.com/microsoft/CodeXGLUE).
 | Programming Language | Training |  Dev   |  Test  |
 | :------------------- | :------: | :----: | :----: |
 | Python               | 251,820  | 13,914 | 14,918 |